-In addition to marketing your company, your coupon strategy should include a call-to-action.
+In addition to marketing your company, your coupon strategy should include a call to action.
 You’re more likely to see immediate results if you create a sense of urgency.
-Instead of giving recipients an open time frame to use your coupons, designate an expiration date.
-However, make sure the date is clear; you don’t want to disappoint potential customers or lose their business by rejecting their coupon when they attempt to use it.
+Designate an expiration date instead of giving recipients an open time frame to use your coupons.
+Also, make sure the date is clear; you don’t want to disappoint potential customers by rejecting their coupons.

 7. Do the Math

-Finally, be sure to run the numbers before determining what deals and discounts to offer.
-If you continually discount your products or services without increasing your sales revenue, you’ll likely end up losing money at some point.
+You’ll likely lose money if you consistently discount your products or services without increasing your sales revenue.
 Ultimately, whichever strategy you implement shouldn’t interfere with your ability to operate profitably.

-You have many tactics available to you to market your business.
-Coupons — whether used on their own or as part of a larger marketing campaign — are often an effective way to attract new business and grow your repeat customer base.
-Like any business decision, you should weigh the pros and cons and consider all your options before deciding on the best approach.
+There is a myriad of tactics available to you to market your business.
+Offering coupons to your small business customers can help you attract new business and grow your repeat customer base.
+Like any business decision, you should weigh the pros and cons before deciding on the best approach.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.